zoot101/dehydrated-hook-luadns/README.md

 After the above lines are deployed in the wider dehydrated config, that should allow one to solve the DNS-01 challenge via **Luadns.com** with **dehydrated**!

+# Using an Alternative Domain for Certificate Issue

+The script supports using an alternative domain for certificate issue using a CNAME record.
+To illustrate this, lets take an example.

+Say one is seeking a certificate for highly critical domain (critial-example.org).
+In this case one may not want to store an API key on the Webserver that has full access to this domain.
+If the Webserver is compromised, then the domain should be taken to be compromised also.
+If this is a critically important domain with lots of users and possibly revenue dependent on it, then this could be an unacceptable security risk.

+However, there is a way around this and **LetsEncrypt** or other free SSL certificate providers accept this method also.

+That is, to use a completely seperate and less important domain for the issue of certificates instead.
+Expanding the example, lets say the less important domain is **non-critical-example.org**.

+* Taking the example above - **critical-example.org**, let us say that one wants a certficate for **record1.critical.example.org**.
+* Then one can create a CNAME record (\_acme-challenge.record1.critical-example.org) at the DNS provider for **critical-example.org**  that points to **certificate-issue.non-critical-example.org**.
+* This way, the deployment of the TXT record for certificate issue can instead be done on **non-critical-example.org** instead of **critical-example.org**.
+* This gives the system admin some peace of mind to know that if the Webserver gets compromised, only **non-critical-example.org** is at risk instead, as an API key can created and stored on the Webserver for that instead of **critical-example.org**.

+This gives additional flexibility as the critical domain does not require its DNS records to be hosted at **Luadns.com**, they could instead be hosted elsewhere.
+All that is required is that an appropriate CNAME record be created under the critically important domain.

+Needless to say the non critical domain for use with this script must have its DNS hosted at Luadns.com.

+This hook script has been written to account for this situation.
+It does a check up front on any records to deploy or clean that it receives from **dehydrated** if they resolve as CNAME records before being deployed or cleaned (removed).

+If it finds a CNAME record, it will proceed to communicate with the Luadns.com REST API for what the CNAME points to instead.

 # Testing Directly